Arduino UNO Pinout, Specs, layout, Schematic in Detail(updated)

 Atmega328P Microcontroller– The ATmega328p is a single-chip, high-performance, efficient microcontroller created by Atmel in the megaAVR family.
 It is an 8-bit AVR RISC-based microcontroller chip.
 It consists of 32 KB ISP flash memory with read-while-write capabilities, 2 KB SRAM(Static RAM), 1 KB of EEPROM23 general-purpose I/O pins.

-Atmega 16U2 Microcontroller– The Atmega 16U2 is used as a USB to serial converter in Arduino UNO.
+Atmega 16U2 Microcontroller– The Atmega 16U2 is used as a USB-to-serial converter in Arduino UNO.

 Voltage Regulator-The voltage regulator converts the input voltage to 5V.
 The primary use of a voltage regulator is to control the voltage level in the Arduino board.
 Even if there are any fluctuations in the input supply voltage of the regulator, the output voltage remains constant and near 5 volts.